isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         if (a.sz > sz) {
-            // ... use the swap technique, it can't be bettered ... return *this
+            // ... use the swap technique, it can't be bettered ... return *this;
         }
         // ... copy sz elements from *a.elem to elem ...
         if (a.sz < sz) {
-            // ... destroy the surplus elements in *this* and adjust size ...
+            // ... destroy the surplus elements in *this and adjust size ...
         }
         return *this;
     }